James Maynard (mathematician)

 James Alexander Maynard (born 10 June 1987) is an English mathematician working in analytic number theory and in particular the theory of prime numbers.
 In 2017, he was appointed research professor at Oxford.
 Maynard is a fellow of St John's College, Oxford.
 He was awarded the Fields Medal in 2022 and the New Horizons in Mathematics Prize in 2023.

 Early life and education

 Born on 10 June 1987 in Chelmsford, England, Maynard attended King Edward VI Grammar School, Chelmsford.
-After completing his bachelor's and master's degrees at Queens' College, Cambridge, in 2009, Maynard obtained his D.Phil. from Balliol College, Oxford in 2013 under the supervision of Roger Heath-Brown.
-He then became a Fellow by Examination at Magdalen College, Oxford.
+After completing his bachelor's and master's degrees at Queens' College, Cambridge, in 2009, Maynard obtained his DPhil degree from Balliol College, Oxford, in 2013 under the supervision of Roger Heath-Brown.
+He then became a fellow by examination at Magdalen College, Oxford.

 Career

 For the 2013–2014 year, Maynard was a CRM-ISM postdoctoral researcher at the University of Montreal.